luuvietf2000/ESP8266_MAX7219_Clock/README.md

 # ESP8266_MAX7219_Clock
 - ESP8266_MAX7219_Clock is a digital clock project based on the ESP8266 microcontroller and a MAX7219-driven LED matrix display.
-The system displays real-time clock information on an LED matrix and synchronizes time via an NTP server.
+The system displays real-time clock information on an LED matrix and synchronizes time via an NTP server
 - The project is designed with a modular architecture, allowing easy expansion with additional animations.

 ## Features